 - The best Zoom alternatives for video conferencing

 With many people continuing to work from home, apps like Zoom are extremely useful.
 They help businesses continue in their operations and have virtual meetings with team members and clients.
-For schools, Zoom allows teachers to continue to deliver their classes to students over the web.
+For schools, Zoom allows teachers to deliver their classes to students over the web.
 And it's become ubiquitous for holding socially-distant social activities like happy hours and even weddings.

 Whether you need an app to do business, educate children, or simply reconnect with friends and family you can't otherwise see during a period of isolation, Zoom has you covered.
 Zoom has now become the go-to place for virtual happy hours, distance learning classes, online yoga and even game and karaoke nights.